 Tigers are large, strong, and dangerous cats.
 They have the ability to take down a 500-pound antelope, are strong swimmers, and are very territorial.
 Male tigers will cover a territory up to almost 40 miles and females cover about 7 miles.
 Males mark their territories by spraying urine and feces and do not do well with other males.

 Although tiger cubs are small and cute, they will quickly grow up to be hundreds of pounds with several inch long canine teeth and claws that you'd rather not get scratched by.
-You cannot declaw a tiger like you would a house cat, as they use their claws to walk, and removing their large teeth is not only inhumane, but it prevents them from tearing apart their food.
+You cannot declaw a tiger, as they use their claws to walk, and removing their large teeth is not only inhumane, but it prevents them from tearing apart their food.